 3. Lower pay rate

-Currently, Australia’s full-time gender pay gap is, on average, 14.1%.
+Currently, Australia’s full-time gender pay gap is, on average, 14.2%.
 A range of factors come into play here, including unpaid caring and household responsibilities, lack of workplace flexibility, time out of the workforce and female-dominated jobs attracting lower wages.
-One of the biggest issues though, is that many women still feel uncomfortable negotiating for a pay rise.
+One big issue though, is that many women still feel uncomfortable negotiating for a pay rise.
 Know your worth in the workplace, know that you deserve fair compensation for your skills and don’t settle for less.

 Overspending is a curse for both males and females.
 However, the triggers towards doing so are generally quite different.
 For women, breaking the budget is often an emotionally-driven action.
 This could be buying expensive presents for friends and family, impulse shopping or trying to meet internal needs with external things.